 At the time, the Chelsea number 15 shirt was worn by none other than Mohamed Salah, who had signed from Basel (where he wore number 22) in January of 2014 but, whether he agreed to change or was told he had to, he moved to the number 17 for the 2014-15 campaign.

-Shortly before the start of the season though, it was announced that Oscar would be moving to the number 8 vacated by Lampard, allowing Drogba to have 11.
-Salah was forgotten in all of this and wore 17 for the first half of the season, with 15 empty.
-He didn’t kick up a stink, and he is rewarded now.
+Then, shortly before the start of the season, it was announced that Brazilian midfielder Oscar would be moving to the number 8 vacated by Frank Lampard, allowing Drogba to have 11.
+Salah was forgotten in all of this and wore 17 for the first half of the season, with 15 left empty.

-He joined Fiorentina on loan in January 2015, and opted for 74 there – not because seven and four add up to 11, but in honour of the 74 victims of the Port Said tragedy.
+He joined Fiorentina on loan in January 2015, and opted for 74 there – not because seven and four add up to 11, but for special personal reasons.

 A good stint in Florence led to the move to Rome on a permanent transfer from Chelsea, with Pedro taking over the Blues’ number 17 shirt from 2015-16.
 Salah has worn number 11 since then – to great effect, it must be said.